Learn how to achieve operational excellence, collect and document requirements accurately and achieve senior management buy-in.

 A truly successful program brings together the disparate parts of your organisation and links them together - creating a fusion of people, process and technology.

-Get this paper emailed to you to explore the role of mapping and modeling in helping you create a platform for Operational Excellence from which you can monitor and manage your operations, enabling you to create a culture of continuous improvement that leads to and maintains excellence.
+Get this paper to explore the role of mapping and modeling in helping you create a platform for Operational Excellence from which you can monitor and manage your operations, enabling you to create a culture of continuous improvement that leads to and maintains excellence.

 Getting Requirements Right - Bridge the Requirements Gap